sherlock-audit/2024-10-debita-judging/README.md

 Take into account the fee on transfer when buying the `taxTokenReceipt` NFT.

-# Issue M-10: A borrower may pay more interest that he has specified, if orders are matched by a malicious actor
+# Issue M-12: A borrower may pay more interest that he has specified, if orders are matched by a malicious actor

 Source: https://github.com/sherlock-audit/2024-10-debita-judging/issues/480

 ## Found by
-0x37, BengalCatBalu, dimulski, h4rs0n, newspacexyz, prosper
+0x37, BengalCatBalu, dimulski, h4rs0n, newspacexyz
 ### Summary

 In the ``DebitaV3Aggregator.sol`` contract, anybody can match borrow and lend orders by calling the [matchOffersV3()](https://github.com/sherlock-audit/2024-11-debita-finance-v3/blob/main/Debita-V3-Contracts/contracts/DebitaV3Aggregator.sol#L274-L647) function.
 When borrowers create their borrow orders they specify a maximum APR they are willing to pay.
 However the [matchOffersV3()](https://github.com/sherlock-audit/2024-11-debita-finance-v3/blob/main/Debita-V3-Contracts/contracts/DebitaV3Aggregator.sol#L274-L647) function allows the caller to specify an array of 29 different lend orders to be matched against each borrow offer.
 Another important parameter is the ``uint[] memory lendAmountPerOrder`` which specifies the amount of principal tokens each lend order will provide.
 A malicious user can provide smaller amounts for a part of the ``lendAmountPerOrder`` params, such that the borrower pays a higher APR on this amounts.
 The problem arises due to the fact that there are no minimum restrictions on the ``lendAmountPerOrder`` (except it being bigger than 0), and the fact that solidity rounds down on division.